How to Set Financial Goals

 Medium-term goals typically take 1 to 5 years to achieve and are often stepping stones toward long-term financial stability.
 Common medium-term goals include:

 • Saving for a car: Whether it's your first car or an upgrade, you might start by researching costs and setting a realistic savings target.
-Consider opening a high-yield savings account or certificate of deposit (CD) to grow your funds faster.
+Consider opening a certificate of deposit (CD) to grow your funds faster.
 Factor in additional costs like insurance, taxes and maintenance to ensure your savings goal is thorough.

 • Paying off larger debt: If your goal is to pay off student loans or other significant debts, it can help to create a plan to tackle them over the next few years.
 Look into refinancing options to see if they can lower your interest rate.
 Consider making extra payments whenever possible to reduce your debt faster and avoid accumulating more.